Constitutional Law

 Irrespective of whether the New York Senate bill passes, the debate over government access to its citizens’ encrypted devices is sure to continue.
 Citizens will have to balance public safety considerations against individual privacy rights—a tradeoff as old as government itself.

-Warrant Now Required For One Type of Federal Surveillance, and May Soon Follow for State Law Enforcement
+Warrant Now Required for One Type of Federal Surveillance, and May Soon Follow for State Law Enforcement

 Steven Graziano, MJLST Staffer